Duduosun/orevan_cucumber_selenium_java/MobileDeviceSettings.md

 **Please note by default Android studio downloads latest Android Emulated devices

-Framework Setup steps For Emulated Devices
+Framework setup steps for Starting an Emulated Device
 ============================
  For the desired android emulated device setup and operating system version e.g Android Kitkat which is 4.4.2, download necessary packages as listed below